Navier–Stokes equations: Incompressible flow

 is the rate-of-strain tensor.
 So this decomposition can be made explicit as:

-This is constitutive equation is also called the Newtonian law of viscosity.
+This constitutive equation is also called the Newtonian law of viscosity.

 Dynamic viscosity μ need not be constant – in incompressible flows it can depend on density and on pressure.
 Any equation that makes explicit one of these transport coefficient in the conservative variables is called an equation of state.

 The divergence of the deviatoric stress in case of uniform viscosity is given by: